 Indiana University ACP (Advanced College Program): Students may earn IU college credits for grades while completing York courses.
-Visit vork.elmhurst205.org/ACP for current course offerings at York.
-In 2016-17, these included Elementary Composition, Literary Analysis, Public Speaking, Personal Finance Honors, Finite Math, Spanish 3H & 4H, French 3H & 4H.
-These are fees for these courses, paid directly to IU.
-There is a GPA requirement and enrollment is capped in these classes.
+Visit the ACP page in the dual credit section of the digital coursebook for current ACP course offerings at York.
+There is a GPA and attendance requirement, and enrollment is capped in these classes.